dancork/orri-test/README.md

 Then navigate to [localhost:5173](http://localhost:5173/) in your web browser.

+Alternatively you can view a deployed version at [orri-test.vercel.app](https://orri-test.vercel.app).

 ## Future Development

 If I had more time on the task I would tackle some of the following.